Glossary

 Tracking refers to the act of linking user or device data collected from your app with user or device data collected from other companies’ apps, websites, or offline properties for targeted advertising or advertising measurement purposes.
 Tracking also refers to sharing user or device data with data brokers.

-This new opt-in method of tracking is contrasted to their previous method in which users had to opt-out of sharing their Identifier for Advertisers (IDFA).
+If people choose to opt out, advertisers and ad networks will not be able to see their IDFAs, a device identifier for advertisers.
+If people opt in, advertisers and ad networks will in fact see them.
 An IDFA is a unique identifier that allows companies to recognize a user’s device and track their activity across apps and websites.
 The goal of tracking an IDFA is to measure and analyze the performance of marketing campaigns.

 What are the uses of App Tracking Transparency (ATT)?

-With this major change to Apple’s privacy policy, mobile marketers and advertisers need to plan how they will adapt to this new tracking framework.
+As a result of this Apple privacy policy, mobile marketers and advertisers need to plan how they will measure marketing effectiveness under this new tracking framework.
 Apple’s aforementioned privacy page highlights several examples of tracking that will be impacted by this change, including:

 • Targeted display ads within an app based on data collected by third-party websites or apps